Dáithí Ó Conaill: Joins IRA

 Ó Conaill was born in Cork in 1938.
 His uncle Michael O'Sullivan, a member of the 1st Cork Brigade of the Irish Republican Army, was killed by the Black and Tans on 23 March 1921 during the Irish War of Independence.
 After his vocational school education, he trained as a woodwork teacher in a college in County Wexford.
-He had a wife (Deirdre), a son (Feargal) and two daughters (Ciara and Díóg).

 He joined the republican movement at 17 years of age and took part in the IRA Border Campaign.
 On 1 January 1957 he was second-in-command of the Pearse Column which carried out the raid on Brookeborough Royal Ulster Constabulary (RUC) Barracks in County Fermanagh, in which Seán South and Fergal O'Hanlon were killed.
 He was arrested by the Garda Síochána and imprisoned in Mountjoy Prison for six months.
 Upon release, he was interned in the Curragh.
 On 27 September 1958 he escaped along with Ruairí Ó Brádaigh and went on the run.

 With most of the IRA leadership under arrest or interned, Ó Brádaigh (who had been on the Army Council at the start of the campaign) became IRA chief of staff and Ó Conaill became IRA Director of Operations and joined the IRA Army Council.

 In an altercation with the RUC and B Specials near Lough Neagh in 1959, he was shot and badly injured and later captured by the RUC.
 On recovery he received an eight-year sentence and remained in Belfast Prison until he was released unconditionally in September 1963.

 In the October 1961 Irish general election, Ó Conaill ran as a Sinn Féin candidate in the Cork Borough constituency.
 Winning 1,956 first preference votes (a share of 5.24 per cent), he just missed taking the fifth and final seat.

 Upon release, Ó Conaill took up residence in Glencolmcille, County Donegal, where he taught.
-He also married Deirdre Caffrey, Ruairí Ó Brádaigh's cousin. Ó Conaill worked closely with Fr.
+He also married Deirdre Caffrey, Ruairí Ó Brádaigh's cousin.
+He had a son (Feargal) and two daughters (Ciara and Díóg) with Deirdre.

+Ó Conaill worked closely with Fr.
 James McDyer who was active in rural development.
 During the late 1960s, Ó Conaill played little part in the activities of the IRA or Sinn Féin.

 With the outbreak of the Troubles in Northern Ireland in the late 1960s, Ó Conaill would become a prominent spokesperson for the Provisional IRA.
 He was active in the IRA through the 1960s, and IRA Chief of Staff Cathal Goulding appointed him the Officer Commanding (O/C) of the Donegal unit prior to the IRA's Convention in December 1969; Ó Conaill was also a member of the IRA's Army Council after Goulding expanded that body at the IRA Convention late in 1968.
 In the autumn of 1969, Ó Conaill, upset with the then IRA leadership, walked out of the "unit convention" and was suspended.